openebs/mayastor-docs/reference/manual-upgrade.md

 In the above command, add the previously installed Mayastor version in the format v1.x.x
 {% endhint %}

-2. Once all the above components have been successfully removed, pull the latest helm chart from [Mayastor-extension repo](https://github.com/openebs/mayastor-extensions) and save it to a file, say `helm_templates.yaml`.
+2. Once all the above components have been successfully removed, fetch the latest helm chart from [Mayastor-extension repo](https://github.com/openebs/mayastor-extensions) and save it to a file, say `helm_templates.yaml`.
 To do so, execute:

    {% tab title="Command" %}
     ```text